 Monthly Archives: June 2015

-Welcome once again to cat month here on the blog.
-That’s right, all month long we are celebrating all things feline!
-We hope you have been enjoying it!
-Today on the blog we are tackling a common question for our education and adoption staff members: Why does it take longer for black cats to get adopted? (more…)
+Welcome once again to Adopt a Shelter Cat month here on the blog.
+Today on the blog we are tackling a common question for our education and adoption staff members: Why does it take longer for black cats to get adopted?

 It’s hard to believe we have already reached the end of June, but here we are!
 Summer is just around the corner and if your house is anything like the shelter, your animals are probably looking for some interesting ways to beat the heat (if you have any photos of your pet staying cool this summer we would love to see them – post them in the comments section of our Facebook page!).